 Ofqual routinely analyses how attainment gaps for students with different characteristics (some of which are protected) and different socio-economic status vary over time.
-This interactive report presents the results of the analysis for the period 2018 to 2024 for GCSEs, A levels (referred to here as General Qualifications, GQ) and a subset of Vocational and Technical Qualifications (VTQs).
+This interactive report presents the results of the analysis for the period 2018 to 2025 for A levels (referred to here as General Qualifications, GQ) and a subset of level 3 Vocational and Technical Qualifications (VTQ).
+We are unable to report on GCSEs and level 1, 1/2 and 2 VTQs as prior attainment data for students taking these qualifications is not available, but results of the equalities analyses for these qualifications carried out in 2024 are still accessible in this interactive report.

-We compare results in 2024 with results in 2023.
-Grading continued as normal in summer 2024 following the return to pre-pandemic standards in summer 2023.
+We compare results in 2025 with results in 2024.
+Grading continued as normal in summer 2025 and summer 2024 following the return to pre-pandemic standards in summer 2023.

 Executive summary